amitjoy/feature-flags-for-osgi/README.md

 ### Usage

 1. Create a features.json in your bundle's root directory
-2. The features must be specified in this file in the following way
+2. The features must be specified in features.json in the following way

 ```json
 [